zubeyirtercan/voicefoundry-demo/readme.md

  - Further research can be made on Amazon Connect Flow language
  - Single file source for Lambda function creation in CloudFormation in different AWS regions
- - Vanity number determination could be done in a more language-oriented way, probably with an online service
+ - Vanity number determination could be done in a more linguistically correct way, probably with an online service

 ## Architecture Diagram